September 2008

 Ride Features in Barrier Daily Truth

-The barman at the hotel pulled out last Wednesday’s Broken Hill newspaper (the Barrier Daily Truth) to show us a huge back page article on the ride.
+The barman at the hotel pulled out last Wednesday’s Broken Hill newspaper (the Barrier Daily Truth) to show us a huge back-page article on the ride.

 5 minutes later and Jack was off to have his first caramel milkshake since we started riding.